IPAWS Monthly Proficiency Demonstration

 • Change Advanced CAP Fields (optional): Check this box to modify the CAP, send a copy of your message to another COG, or adjust the Category, Urgency, Severity, or Certainty values.

-7. Scroll down and fill in the message fields for the channels you have chosen WEA: Mobile Phone Content message fields.
+7. Navigate to and fill in the message fields for the channels you have chosen:The WEA: Mobile Phone Content fields such as short message, long message, and recommended instructions highlighted.

 • Short WEA Message (required): Enter a short Wireless Emergency Alerts message; limited to 90 characters